 | Kubernetes | Orchestration | From a stable MVP onwards |

-| Redis | Caching | At >500 concurrent users |
+| Redis | Caching | Around the first read-heavy load (~500 concurrent users) |

-| Read replicas | Database load distribution | Before the first scaling bottleneck |
+| Read replicas | Read load distribution | Before the first read bottleneck |

 | GitHub Actions | CI/CD | From the first sprint |